pr3sh/openshift/rhel_ansible_automation/intro_ansible.md

 ## **`What is Ansible ?`**:

-Ansible is an open source automation platform.
-It is a simple automation language that can perfectly describe an IT application infrastructure in Ansible Playbooks.
-It is also an automation engine that runs Ansible Playbooks.
+- Ansible is an *open source* automation platform.
+- It is a simple automation language that can perfectly describe an ***`IT`*** application infrastructure in **`Ansible Playbooks`**.
+- It is also an automation engine that runs **`Ansible Playbooks`**.
-Ansible can manage powerful automation tasks and can adapt to many different workflows and environments.
-At the same time, new users of Ansible can very quickly use it to become productive.
+- Ansible can manage powerful automation tasks and can adapt to many different workflows and environments.

+> *At the same time, new users of Ansible can very quickly use it to become productive.*